 Create a post

-From your desktop, click the lightning bolt icon to the left of the message field to open the shortcuts menu.
+From your desktop, click on the plus icon next to the message field.

 Enter a title and begin typing.
 Your post will be saved automatically.